Is sitting really the new smoking? Find out what the research says in this #diduknowlink Friday post.

 Yeah.
 Those squats mean squat if your sitting on the tight and toned buttocks all day long.
 The act of sitting requires little to no energy and has been shown to actually slow down the process of burning fat.
 All things lead to increased risk for serious health conditions.

 Now this one seriously hits home for me.
-Ever since I gained the dreaded freshman 15 (is this like a right of passage?
-I’m pretty sure I got an A in that one), I have regularly been more active throughout the day.
+In college, I did A LOT of walking.
 Walking to class from my dorm, and then later my apartment downtown.
 Running around campus.
 Then my internship at UConn lead to walking EVERYWHERE since that campus could eat my college for breakfast.
 It took me at least 15 minutes each way just to get a meal, so that’s an easy 90 minutes of walking alone.

 And then off to Alabama for my dietetic internship where I would walk downtown during my lunch break and then every night with the roomie.